 - Patients with aplastic anaemia most commonly present with symptoms of anaemia (pallor, headache, palpitations, dyspneoa, fatigue, or ankle oedema) and thrombocytopenia (skin or mucosal haemorrhage, visual disturbance due to retinal haemorrhage, petechial rashes).

-- Infection is a less common presentation.
+- Infection - a less common presentation.

 - There is no lymphadenopathy or hepatosplenomegaly (in the absence of infection).

 - Hypocellular acute lymphoblastic leukaemia